Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures reached 5059.35 in overnight trading and then reversed sharply.
+The S&P 500 E-mini futures rose overnight into the 5260s and then fell slightly as the opening bell approached.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.